Turnhalle

 900 Rhode Island Street

 Constructed in 1869, Turnhalle is a two-story example of Vernacular-style Midwest construction.
 The 9,412 square-foot masonry building was constructed with native limestone.
 The wood framed addition was added in 1882 with a limestone foundation matching the main hall.
-Turnhalle is one of the few surviving examples in the U.S. of a Turnverein, a German gymnastics club; it was used as a Turnverein until 1938.
-In 2014, the Lawrence Preservation Alliance sold Turnhalle to Flint Hills Holding Group LLC to restore the historic building.
-They are working on state and federal tax credits and the project is going through local, state, and federal reviews.
+Turnhalle is one of the few surviving examples in the U.S. of a Turnverein, a German gymnastics club; it was used as a Turnverein until 1938 and owned by the Ernst family for 72 years.
+The Lawrence Preservation Alliance served as interim owner halting deterioration and stabilizing the structure.
+Turnhalle LLC purchased the building and will rehabilitate it utilizing state and federal tax credits.

-The project will include a full rehabilitation of the building.
-The main floor will be used as a performance venue, with a stage, seating area and bar.
+The project will include an extensive rehabilitation; the main floor will be a performance venue, with a stage, seating area and bar.
 The second floor will have an office, box seats and storage.
 The basement will have a restaurant with a dining room, bar, and commercial kitchen.
 Nine accessible bathrooms will be added throughout the building.
 An addition will be added to the back of the building for a green room and other storage.
-The addition’s fenestration patterns will compliment the historic building and it will be inset to not take away from the existing building.
-The rehabilitation will make the building code-compliant and accessible.
-There will also be lighting, electrical, structural, and safety updates.
+The addition’s fenestration patterns compliment the historic building and it will be inset to not detract from the existing building.
+Rehabilitation will make the building code-compliant and handicap accessible, with structural and safety updates, and improved lighting.

 The property is a contributing building in the North Rhode Island Street Historic Residential District.
 It received a Thematic Nomination as part of the Historic Resources of Lawrence from the Kansas Historical Society in 2001.
 Turnhalle is the most significant building of the German-American group that populated Lawrence, Kansas in the 19th century.
 It retains a high degree of architectural integrity and exemplifies a rich cultural past in Lawrence.
-Turnhalle is not currently open, but is set to reopen following rehabilitation.
+Turnhalle is set to reopen following rehabilitation.